barryodev/clacks/README.md

 # clacks
-A Terminal Atom Reader - reads a list of atom feeds from a json file and asynchronously fetches them.
+A Terminal Atom/RSS Reader - reads a list of feeds from a json file and asynchronously fetches them.

 ## Demo
 ![demo](img/clacksDemo.gif)